Follow Us:

 Does CE Marking Help with WHO Prequalification?

-Yes, CE Marking under IVDR can support WHO PQ, but it does not guarantee automatic qualification.
+Yes, CE Marking under IVDR can support WHO Prequalification, but it does not guarantee automatic qualification.
 If a product has already undergone stringent evaluation by an EU Notified Body under IVDR 2017/746, it may be eligible for the abridged WHO PQ assessment, reducing the burden of additional testing.
 However, the WHO still requires proof of performance in relevant global health settings, and a CE-marked device must still meet WHO-specific requirements.

-- If targeting European markets, IVDR CE Marking is mandatory.
+• If targeting European markets, IVDR CE Marking is mandatory.